zerdlg/p4dlg/README.md

 +--------------------+----------------+----------+---------------------+
 ```

-Aggregators can be set as keyword arguments to select().
-Note they can just as well be accessed after the records have been selected & retrieved as attributes to the DLGRecords objects.
+Aggregators can be passed in as keyword arguments to select().
+Note they can just as well be accessed after the records have been selected & retrieved using the same aggregatyorsas attributes to the DLGRecords objects.
 I.e.:
 ```Python
 >>> changes = jnl(jnl.change).select(find=lambda rec: ('test' not in rec.description))